andrewbird/wader/doc/devel/usage.rst

 Data calls
 ==========

-Connecting to the Internet just requires knowing the UDI of a device with modem capabilities and a profile.
-While the former is obtained through a ``FindDeviceByCapability("modem")``, the latter requires to create it explicitly.
-Be it through Wader or :term:`NetworkManager`, a profile is required.
+Connecting to the Internet just requires knowing the object path of a device with dialup capabilities and a profile.
+While the former is obtained through a ``EnumerateDevices``, the latter requires to create it explicitly.
+Be it through Wader (plain backend) or :term:`NetworkManager` (NM backend), a profile is required to connect.

 Profile creation
 ++++++++++++++++

-Profiles in Wader, known as connections in :term:`NetworkManager` lingo, are stored using the `GConf`_ configuration system.
-When a new profile is written to gconf, a new profile -or connection- is created and exported on :term:`DBus`.
+Profiles in Wader, known as connections in :term:`NetworkManager` lingo, are stored using the `GConf`_ configuration system (whilst using the NM backend) or serialized to the hard drive (with the plain backend).
+When a new profile is written, a new profile -or connection- is created and exported on :term:`DBus`.
 When the profile is ready to be used, a ``NewConnection`` signal is emitted with the profile object path as its only argument.

 .. _GConf: http://projects.gnome.org/gconf/